Understanding Spousal Support in Washington with the Help of a Seattle Alimony Attorney

-A Seattle alimony attorney is often asked if the bad actions of a spouse will increase the spousal support.
+Our Seattle alimony law firm is often asked if the bad actions of a spouse will increase spousal support.
 Note that marital fault is NOT among the standards.
-Thus one party having had affairs or having been abusive are not relevant to alimony issues.
+Thus one party having had affairs or having been abusive is not relevant to alimony issues.

 What if I Can’t Afford to Pay Alimony?

-Need and ability to pay looks both at what need the lower income spouse has, and what ability to pay alimony the higher income spouse has.
+Need and ability to pay looks both at what need the lower-income spouse has, and what ability to pay alimony the higher-income spouse has.
 Need is a flexible standard that might look as well at the living standard of the parties during the marriage.
 Thus “need” might be higher for a wealthier couple and lower for a poorer couple.
-On the other hand, if the higher earning spouse also does not make very much, then the there might not be enough to go around and so no or little alimony ordered despite the need for it.
+On the other hand, if the higher-earning spouse also does not make very much, then there might not be enough to go around and so no or little alimony is ordered despite the need for it.
 Because both need and ability to pay are difficult to quantify, you should discuss your specific circumstances with a Seattle alimony attorney.